devera-jm0677/activities/README.md

-This is where I will be uploading my school activities and homework.
+This repository is where I will be uploading my school activities and homework.
+Check the master branch.